- Nine out of ten marketers find repurposing content more effective than creating and publishing brand new content.

 12. Repurpose Content as FAQs

-Finally, there are likely to be a few, even several, of your posts, videos or podcast episodes that effectively answer questions that you get asked frequently by prospects and customers.
+Finally, there are likely to be a few, even several, of your posts, videos, or podcast episodes that answer questions that you get asked frequently by prospects and customers.

-So why not repurpose that content as answers to FAQs on a separate section of your website?
+So why not repurpose such content as answers to FAQs within a separate section of your website?

 Doing so: